 Frequently Asked Questions (FAQs) About Bank of America

 Here are the answers to some of the most frequently asked questions about Bank of America, including a discussion of its reputation.

-Bank of America offers many types of loans: auto loans, mortgages, small business loans, and a single personal finance loan option called Balance Assist.
+Yes!
+Bank of America offers auto loans, mortgages, small business loans, and a single personal finance loan option called Balance Assist.
 Balance Assist is the only personal loan option and is capped at $500, so if you need a larger personal loan, you’ll have to look elsewhere.

 Penny Hoarder contributor Dave Schafer has been writing professionally for nearly a decade, covering topics ranging from personal finance to software and consumer tech.
 Information from former contributor Tyler Omoth is included in this report.